 Please note on the form if the participant reports recently having diarrhea, having thrown up, being diaphoretic or incontinent, or any other factors that may affect the BIA measurement.

 E. SKIN EXAM

-NOTE: The Skin Exam was discontinued at visit 23 and is now performed only at the baseline visit.
+NOTE: The Skin Exam was discontinued at visit 23.
+It was performed at the baseline visit or 2011-12 recruits, but will not be performed at the baseline visit of WIHS V recruits.